-Non-Payment Eviction Proceedings – In non-payment proceedings, a landlord claims that it has the right to evict its tenant due to non payment of rent.
-There are numerous defenses to such claims by the landlord.
-Tenants have the right to withhold their rent if in fact they have not received required services such as security, heat, water, extermination, etc. because these constitute a breach of the landlord’s warranty of habitability.The tenant may counterclaim against the landlord based on the landlord’s breach of its warrant of habitability and also demand repairs.
+In nonpayment proceedings, a landlord claims that they have the right to evict their tenant because the tenant did not submit the agreed-upon rent.
+There are numerous defenses to such claims made by the landlord.
+Tenants have the right to withhold their rent if, in fact, they have not received required services such as security, heat, water, extermination, etc. because these failures constitute a breach of the landlord’s warranty of habitability.
+If the nonpayment results from this type of violation, you may counterclaim against the landlord as part of the eviction and also demand repairs.

-After a judgment is issued, the tenant has the right to satisfy the judgment within five (5) days.
-Many tenants receive a judgment, and are not aware of the fact that they have a five (5) day period to satisfy the judgment so as to prevent their eviction.
-This is a very important point.
+After a judgment is issued, the tenant has the right to satisfy the judgment within five days.
+Many tenants receive a judgment and are not aware of the fact that they have a five day period to potentially prevent their eviction.
 A judgment in a non-payment proceeding does not necessarily result in the tenant losing his home.

 With some exceptions, holdover proceedings are cases where a landlord seeks to evict a tenant based on their belief that the tenant has violated their lease.
 Examples of conduct that could lead to a breach allegation include subleasing the unit, keeping a pet on the premises, making excessive noise, damaging the apartment or operating a business in a residential property.
 In all holdover proceedings (other than nuisance cases) that require a trial, the tenant has a 10 day cure period to rectify the alleged lease violation, even after a judgment is entered.